 A song.
 A psalm of the Korahites.
-1 I will sing evermore of the love of the LORD, proclaiming to all generations his faithfulness.
-2 For your love you did promise to build up forever, your faithfulness firm as the heavens themselves.
+I will sing evermore of the love of the LORD, proclaiming to all generations his faithfulness.
+For your love you did promise to build up forever, your faithfulness firm as the heavens themselves.

-3 "I have made with my chosen a covenant, and sworn to David my servant, 4 to establish his seed forever, and to build up his throne to all ages."
+"I have made with my chosen a covenant, and sworn to David my servant, to establish his seed forever, and to build up his throne to all ages."

-5 Then the holy assembly in heaven praised your marvelous faithfulness, LORD.
-6 For who in the skies may compare with the LORD?
-Who is like the LORD among the gods?
+Then the holy assembly in heaven praised your marvellous faithfulness, LORD.
+For who in the skies may compare with the LORD?
+Who is like the LORD amongst the gods?

-7 A God to be feared in the holy assembly, awful and great above all who are round him.
-8 O LORD God of hosts, who is mighty as you?
+A God to be feared in the holy assembly, awful and great above all who are round him.
+O LORD God of hosts, who is mighty as you?
 Your strength and faithfulness, LORD, surround you.

-9 You are the LORD of the raging sea: when its waves surge, it is you who still them.
-10 It was you who did pierce and crush Rahab in pieces, and scatter your foes by your mighty arm.
+You are the LORD of the raging sea: when its waves surge, it is you who still them.
+It was you who did pierce and crush Rahab in pieces, and scatter your foes by your mighty arm.

-11 Yours are the heavens, yours also the earth, the world and its fulness, it's you who did found them.
-12 The north and the south, it's you have created them; Tabor and Hermon shout praise to your name.
+Yours are the heavens, yours also the earth, the world and its fulness, it's you who did found them.
+The north and the south, it's you have created them; Tabor and Hermon shout praise to your name.

-13 You have an arm with the might of a hero; strong is your hand, high uplifted your right hand.
-Selah
+You have an arm with the might of a hero; strong is your hand, high uplifted your right hand.

-14 Justice and right are the base of your throne, kindness and faithfulness ever attend you.
+Justice and right are the base of your throne, kindness and faithfulness ever attend you.

-15 Happy the people who know the glad shout, who walk, O LORD, in the light of your face.
-16 They exult in your name all the day, and your righteousness they extol.
+Happy the people who know the glad shout, who walk, O LORD, in the light of your face.
+They exult in your name all the day, and your righteousness they extol.

-17 For you are our strength and our pride.
-Your favor will lift us to honor.
-18 For the holy LORD of Israel keeps our defender and king.
+For you are our strength and our pride.
+Your favour will lift us to honour.
+For the holy LORD of Israel keeps our defender and king.

-19 In a vision of old you did speak in this way to the one whom you loved: "A crown I have set on the hero I chose to be over the people
+In a vision of old you did speak in this way to the one whom you loved: "A crown I have set on the hero I chose to be over the people

-20 "I found my servant David, and anointed with holy oil.
-21 My hand will be with him forever, my arm will give him strength.
+"I found my servant David, and anointed with holy oil.
+My hand will be with him forever, my arm will give him strength.

-22 "No enemy will dare to assail him, nor the wicked to oppress him; 23 but his foes I will shatter before him, I will strike down those who hate him.
+"No enemy will dare to assail him, nor the wicked to oppress him; but his foes I will shatter before him, I will strike down those who hate him.

-24 "My loyal love shall attend him, and I will lift him to honor.
-25 I will set his hand on the sea, and his right hand on the rivers.
+"My loyal love shall attend him, and I will lift him to honour.
+I will set his hand on the sea, and his right hand on the rivers.

-26 "As for him, he will call me 'My father, my God, and my rock of salvation.'
-27 And I will make him my first-born, highest of kings on the earth.
+"As for him, he will call me 'My father, my God, and my rock of salvation.'
+And I will make him my first-born, highest of kings on the earth.

-28 "My love will I keep for him ever, my covenant with him shall stand fast.
-29 His line will I make everlasting, and his throne as the days of the heavens.
+"My love will I keep for him ever, my covenant with him shall stand fast.
+His line will I make everlasting, and his throne as the days of the heavens.

-30 "If his children forsake my law, and walk not as I have ordained; 31 if they profane my statutes, and do not keep my commandments;
+"If his children forsake my law, and walk not as I have ordained; if they profane my statutes, and do not keep my commandments;

-32 "I will punish their sin with the rod, their iniquity with scourges.
-33 But my love will I not take from him, nor will I belie my faithfulness.
+"I will punish their sin with the rod, their iniquity with scourges.
+But my love will I not take from him, nor will I belie my faithfulness.

-34 "I will not profane my covenant by changing the word that has passed my lips.
+"I will not profane my covenant by changing the word that has passed my lips.